OriginProtocol/telegram-moderator/README.md

-# Telegram Group Chat Logger
+# Telegram Bot

-This is a bot that logs public Group Chats to a Postgres Database.
+*NOTE* Development version of bot than does message monitoring and more.

 ## Installation